Exercise - Create a storage account using the Azure portal

 Click the Next: Networking > button to move to the Networking tab, or select the Networking tab at the top of the screen.

 Set the Connectivity method option to Public endpoint (all networks).
-This option allows you to isolate the storage account on an Azure virtual network.
-We want to use public Internet access.
+We want to allow public Internet access.
 Our content is public facing and you need to allow access from public clients.